Cavoodles & Children. Everything you MUST KNOW before bringing one home!

 Things to Remember:

 Cavoodles are more than just dogs, they grow to be loved members of the family.
 By fostering a respectful and loving relationship between your kids and their Cavoodle, you are putting the inspiration for years of companionship, and love.
-With the proper training, staying power, and care, your Cavoodle will grow into a faithful buddy who brings endless happiness to your private home. 🐶
+With the proper training and care, your Cavoodle will grow into a faithful buddy who brings endless happiness to your home. 🐶